 Waiting for the fireworks to start can make kids (and adults!) antsy.
 Make the wait pass quickly with snacks served in festive take-out containers.

-Give kids red, white, and blue take-out boxes (available at crafts or party stores) and an arsenal of stickers, ribbons, and other embellishments, and let their imaginations do the rest.
+Make the craft: Give kids red, white, and blue take-out boxes (available at crafts or party stores) and an arsenal of stickers, ribbons, and other embellishments; let their imaginations do the rest.
 Fill the decorated containers with popcorn or trail mix, grab a blanket, and settle in for a spectacular show.

 4th of July Wind Sock

-Make this red, white, and blue wind sock by gluing scrapbooking paper around a clean frozen juice-concentrate container, then extending paper a few inches beyond the can.
+Make the craft: Glue scrapbooking paper around a clean frozen-juice-concentrate container, then extend paper a few inches beyond the can.
 Twist white chenille stems around a pencil for a curly shape, then tape them to the inside bottom edges of the wind sock.
 Add streamers in the same way.
 Inside the top, tape two equal-length pieces of fishing line across from each other so the wind sock is balanced; tie together at the top for easy hanging.